 Skin biopsy and histopathology to evaluate the cells and look for other possible causes such as mites.

-If you believe your cat has been sunburned seek veterinary attention immediately.
+Seek veterinary attention immediately if you think your cat has sunburn.
 Sunburn is exactly that, a burn to the skin and it is extremely painful.
 Treatment depends on the severity of the burn.

 Superficial (first degree) sunburn